How Much Are House Removal Costs In Cheltenham?

 Moving out of Cheltenham?
 Our team at Compare My Move have helped hundreds of home movers, connecting them with professional, reliable removal companies to get the job done.
 The most popular destination outside of Cheltenham is Gloucester, with Bristol, Tewkesbury and London following close behind.

-To help you with your house-hunting journey, Compare My Move has listed the most popular places to move below, including their current average house price according to The UK House Price Index.
-For comparison, the average house price for Cheltenham is £282,810.
+To help you with your house-hunting journey, we've listed the most popular places to move below, including their current average house price according to The UK House Price Index.
+For comparison, the average house price for Cheltenham is £367,322.

-An economy built on the creative media, electronics and aerospace industries, Bristol is a vibrant city with an average house price of £285,268.
-From Roman villas to extravagant detached homes, there’s plenty of property types for everyone in this city.
+An economy built on the creative media, electronics and aerospace industries, Bristol is a vibrant city with an average house price of £347,161.
+From modern flats to extravagant detached homes, there’s plenty of property types for everyone in this city.
 It was even selected in 2009 by international travel publishers Dorling Kindersley, as one of the world’s top 10 cities.

 What Are The Average Property Prices In Cheltenham?

 If you’re currently in the middle of the house-hunting process, rest assured that Compare My Move has done all the hard work for you!
-Our expert team have listed 4 of the cheapest areas to live within the Cheltenham postcode, including their average house price according to Right Move.
+Our expert team have listed four of the more reasonably priced areas to live within the Cheltenham postcode, including their average house price according to Right Move.
 The cheapest of these locations is Up Hatherley with an average property price of £282,345.

-A quaint, residential suburb, Pittville has an average property price of £174,000.
+A quaint, residential suburb, Pittville has an average property price of £371,777.
 Pittville Park is often popular with young families and nature-lovers and there are a variety of good schools to view.
 The area also contains some of the finest examples of Regency and Victorian housing in Cheltenham.